 How to Prevent Damage to Books

-Taking a few simple precautions will protect your cherished
+Taking a few simple precautions will protect your cherished books from damage.

 Try these tips to keep your books in great condition: